pabloberu/CinemaQuizP/README.md

 # 📽️ Cinema Quiz 🎞️

 Cinema Quiz is a movie trivia game created as the first project of the Hack A Boss coding bootcamp.

 ## ❕Description

 The game is simple.
 You must correctly answer ten questions about the cinephile culture.
 At the end, you can play again or even share the game with your friends to see who is the best.

 ## 🧠 Knowledge used:

 - DOM Manipulation
 - URL fetch
 - JS Async & promises
 - CSS, Flex & Grid
 - Responsive methods
+- Error management
+- Audio Management
-- Sharing in JS Vanilla
+- Social Sharing in JS Vanilla
 - Deploy With Netlify

 ## Screenshots

 Landing Page:
 ![Landing Page](https://i.imgur.com/orDidK0.png)
 Tutorial: